toboter/nabu/README.md

 you will need a current_user object

-add a method for 'can_comment?' to your user model
+add a helper method for 'can_comment?'

 add
 '//= require bootstrap-markdown-bundle' to appplication.js